Stuart Ross interview

 I showed Wings and Targ at the 2004 Classic Gaming Expo, and released the ROMs and copies of the TV commercials afterward (all of which can be seen HERE).
 Stuart donated the Scott Box and promotional items, as well as his Nintendo NES development board to the CGE museum.

-To learn more about Stuart Ross’ current company, Motion Media, and their work with video phones, check out their website, at: http://www.scottygroup.com/
+To learn more about Stuart Ross’ current company, Motion Media, and their work with video phones (one of which was used for his photo in this interview), check out their website, at: http://www.scottygroup.com/

 For more information on Wings, see this article.